-Considered Gaussian and poly-Gaussian models of surface roughness allow us analytical and numerical solution of the inverse problem of determining roughness parameter $\sigma_1$ in the interaction of rarefied gas flows with rough surface.
+Considered Gaussian and poly-Gaussian models of surface roughness allow us precise accounting surface roughness in rarefied gas flow near rough surface.
+Necessary stage of the algorithm is analytical and numerical solution of the inverse problem of determining surface roughness parameter $\sigma_1$ in the interaction with rarefied gas flow.
 Obtained results lead us to following conclusion.

 - 1. The solution of inverse problem is the best way to determine surface roughness parameters, because the roughness parameter $\sigma_1$ is not measured in the experiments: it is not included in technical standard of surface quality.
-The precision of measuring $\sigma_1$ from the profile diagram could be low, because profile diagrams show only the roughness of the largest scale.
-The computational error increases with $\sigma_1$ . - 2.
-The most effective solution of inverse problem is based on Poly-Gaussian model of roughness which is applied to take into account aerodynamic shadowing effect on rough surface: it means to calculate the probability of absence of level-crossings and related function space integrals in scattering function.
-This model is verified by experiment and its statistical parameters have better coincidence with the parameters of real surfaces applied in practice. - 3.
-To reduce computing time in solving inverse problem the random field (modeling rough surface) must be simulated preliminary, before the main DSMC computation of rarefied gas flow. - 4.
-The results for different models of roughness (including more simple) are compared and the effect of aerodynamic shadowing effect on rough surface is studied for real surfaces (like Kapton and Al) and gases (like Ar and He). - 5.
+Moreover, profile diagrams show only the roughness of the largest scale, hence the precision of measuring $\sigma_1$ from the profile diagram could be low.
+The computational error of proposed algorithm increases with $\sigma_1$ . - 2.
+Poly-Gaussian model of roughness, applied to take into account aerodynamic shadowing effect on rough surface, permits constructing the most effective solution of inverse problem.
+Taking into account aerodynamic shadowing effect on rough surface (which is usually underestimated), we need to calculate the probability of absence of level-crossings and related function space integrals in scattering function.
+Statistical parameters of this model (verified by experiment) have better coincidence with the parameters of real surfaces applied in practice.
+For instance, Poly-Gaussian model has been applied to simulate rough surfaces produced in different technology processes. - 3.
+Solving both direct and inverse problems of surface roughness, the best way to reduce computing time is simulating the random field (modeling rough surface) preliminary, before the main DSMC computation of rarefied gas flow.
+This structure of computational algorithm allows obtaining time economy for the same precision even in comparison with more simple models of roughness. - 4.
+Proposed algorithm is verified for different models of roughness, and the effect of aerodynamic shadowing on rough surface is studied for real surfaces (like Kapton and Al) and gases (like Ar and He). - 5.
 The value of $\sigma_1$ obtained from the solution of inverse problem is substantially higher (up to 30-35%) than the value of $\sigma_1$ from the profile diagram measurements.
-So this example confirms the advantage of our method of determining roughness parameter $\sigma_1$ .
+Thus, this example confirms the advantage of our method of accounting surface roughness on the base of preliminary determining roughness parameter $\sigma_1$ from the solution of inverse problem.